-H.O.P.E. was founded for the purpose of enabling at-risk and underprivileged young adults in York County to pursue higher education.
+H.O.P.E. was founded in 2013 by Tashica Thompson for the purpose of enabling at-risk and underprivileged young adults in York County to pursue higher education.
 18.6% of the population in Rock Hill, SC (66,067 people) live below the poverty line, a number that is higher than the national average of 14.7%.

-It is H.O.P.E.’s philosophy that in order to be successful in school, a child must be equipped with the necessary tools.
+Helping Others Progress through Education (H.O.P.E.) nonprofit organization philosophy is that in order to be successful in school, a child must be equipped with the necessary tools.
 Too often, families do not have the financial resources to purchase school supplies for their children.
 H.O.P.E. holds an annual school supply drive to provide underprivileged children in the Rock Hill, South Carolina area with the necessary supplies for the upcoming school year.
 Children who attend this event are given book bags, paper, notebooks, pencils, markers, and other supplies.

 H.O.P.E. works with young adults to identify institutions of higher learning, complete entrance applications, secure financial aid, and ultimately make the transition to life as a college student.
 We also holds workshops that provide young adults with information about available options in regards to higher education.
 These workshops focus on informing young adults about the different requirements for admission to an institution of higher learning, as well as the importance of a degree from a technical school or college.